EldadHellerman/8086-computer/8086 board/README.md

 This folder is a KiCad project folder.
 It includes the 8086 PC schematics and PCB design, as well as this readme file.

-## Components

-I'm trying to recycle old components I salvaged and not buy anything new (excpet for the 8086 itself which I didn't have).

 <details>
 <summary>Tables of IC's I have lying around:</summary>